cawa-93/iconify-prerendered/README.md

 ## Development setup

 1. Install [Deno](https://deno.land/).
-2. Run `deno task build` for build all collections.
+2. Run `deno task generate <VERSION> [PREFIX]` for generate collections with specified `PREFIX`.
+You can omit prefix, then will be generated all collections.
 3. Run `deno task test` for run all tests.
    [See more about test running](https://deno.land/manual@v1.28.3/basics/testing).